-Sue is Director of Mind Cymru and an Executive Director of Mind.
-She chairs the Wales Alliance for Mental Health, and the anti-stigma campaign, Time to Change Wales.
-Sue led our programme delivery work as Head of Operations in Mind Cymru for 5 years, working with Local Minds and partners to co-produce, pilot and scale service delivery models.
-Prior to working in Mental Health, Sue’s background is in Criminal Justice, holding leadership roles in the Prison Service, Probation Service and Ministry of Justice.
-She is passionate about collaboration, innovation and improving access to effective services and support.
-Outside of work, Sue enjoys running, reading, travel home to Ireland, and being mum to her two girls.
+Sue is Director of Mind Cymru and an executive director of Mind; with shared corporate responsibility for delivering Minds strategy in England and Wales.
+Sue leads Minds’ work as a federation in Wales, working closely with Local Mind leaders and partners.
+She chairs the Wales Alliance for Mental Health, bringing together third sector charity leaders working in mental health, diversity, suicide and self-harm to influence government and the mental health system in Wales.
+She also leads the Time to Change Wales anti stigma campaign, to tackle discrimination and stigma within diverse and disadvantaged communities, in partnership.
+Prior to this role, Sue was Head of Operations at Mind Cymru for five years working with Local Minds and partners to co-produce, pilot, and scale service delivery models to support beneficiaries and deliver impact in Wales.
+Sue’s previous background is in Criminal Justice, where she held senior leadership roles in the Prison Service, Probation Service and Ministry of Justice.
+Outside of work, she enjoys cold water swimming, running, reading, travelling home to Ireland, and being a mum to two teenagers.

-Victoria is Head of Employment Law at NewLaw Solicitors, a Board Member for the South Wales HR Forum and CMI as well as a champion for discrimination and stigma free working environments.
-She has a particular interest in promoting understanding of human nature and its impact on equal opportunities and fair play at work.
-Outside of work, you'll often find Victoria taking part in sporting fundraising activities for charity.
+Victoria is head of employment law at NewLaw Solicitors.
+She is a board member for the South Wales HR Forum and CMI.
+And she's a champion for discrimination and stigma-free working environments.
+Victoria has a particular interest in promoting our understanding of human nature, and the impact this has on equal opportunities.
+Outside of work, Victoria likes doing sporting fundraisers for charity.

-Louise is a Logistics Project Manager and Mental Health First Aider within Airbus UK.
-An active fundraiser for Mind, Louise walked 40 miles in 24 hours as part of the Mind Hike in 2016.
-Louise's motivation to support Mind is driven by the loss of her husband to suicide in January 2015, when he was only 38 years old.
-Since, she has focussed on challenging mental health stigma and helping her son come to terms with losing his dad by educating him on mental illness.
+Louise is a logistics project manager and mental health first aider at Airbus UK.
+Louise is also an active fundraiser for Mind.
+She walked 40 miles in 24 hours as part of the Mind Hike in 2016.
+Louise lost her husband to suicide in January 2015, when he was 38.
+Since then, she has focused on challenging stigma, and helping her son come to terms with losing his dad by teaching him about mental health.

-Valerie Harrison has had a long career in the NHS as chief executive of an NHS community and mental health trust and an acute trust.
-She has also worked as a consultant in an international consultancy firm and as director of investigations at the Parliamentary and Health Service Ombudsman Office where she focused on mental health services.
-For the last eight years of her career she was chief executive of a large advocacy charity supporting people to get their voices heard.
-She has held several non-executive roles in the NHS, including at a Mental Health Trust and in two CCGs.
-She is a trustee of her local Citizens Advice Bureau, and was chair of her local Mind and Vice Chair of national Mind.
-She has recently re-joined national Mind’s Board.
+Valerie has had a long career in the NHS.
+She worked as chief executive of an NHS community and mental health trust and an acute trust.
+She also worked as a consultant in an international consultancy firm.
+And, she was director of investigations at the Parliamentary and Health Service Ombudsman Office.
+For the last 8 years of her career, she was chief executive of a large advocacy charity.
+She has held several non-executive roles in the NHS, including at a mental health trust and in 2 Clinical Commissioning Groups.
+She is a trustee of her local Citizens Advice, and was chair of her local Mind and vice chair of national Mind.

-Tracey has been Chief Executive of Mind Pembrokeshire since 2000 and Mind Carmarthen since 2007.
-Beginning her career as a trainee psychiatric nurse sparked a drive to find other ways to promote recovery for people with mental health problems.
-Tracey has since worked in social work in statutory and private residential schools and in the voluntary Sector with the Red Cross and Age Concern Pembrokeshire.
+Tracey has been chief executive of Mind Pembrokeshire since 2000 and Mind Carmarthen since 2007.
+She began her career as a trainee psychiatric nurse.
+This sparked a drive to find other ways to promote recovery for people with mental health problems.
+Tracey has since worked in social work in statutory and private residential schools.
+She's also worked in the voluntary sector with the Red Cross and Age Concern Pembrokeshire.